What does a service dog do?

 - Other support services where necessary

 Re-certification of a team is not required, either by Hero Dogs or by law.
-However, if the Veteran wishes to keep the Hero Dogs vest and identification tags or cards, and have access to the support services provided by Hero Dogs, the team must re-take and pass the certification examination every two years.
-Even though the vest and ID tags or cards are not required by law, they do ease potential public access difficulties and give the Veteran/Hero Dog team a professional appearance.
+However, if the client wishes to keep the Hero Dogs vest and identification tags or cards, and have access to the support services provided by Hero Dogs, the team must re-take and pass the certification examination every two years.
+Even though the vest and ID tags or cards are not required by law, they do ease potential public access difficulties and give the team a professional appearance.

 If you are unable to keep or care for your Hero Dog after he retires, you must return the dog to us.
 We will find the dog a happy retirement home.
 If you have a friend or family member who would like to adopt the dog upon retirement, we will consider them first but do not guarantee that they will be permitted to adopt the dog.
 Our first priority is making sure that the dog has a safe and loving home which can meet his needs in his golden years, including the likelihood of increased veterinary costs of an aging pet.